Studio Ghibli: Tokuma Shoten era

 Miyazaki, Suzuki, and Takahata founded Studio Ghibli in 1985, alongside Yasuyoshi Tokuma.

-Founded on June 15, 1985, by Hayao Miyazaki, Isao Takahata and Toshio Suzuki, Studio Ghibli was headed by directors Miyazaki and Takahata and producer Suzuki.
+On June 15, 1985, Hayao Miyazaki and Isao Takahata founded Studio Ghibli, with support from Toshio Suzuki and his publishing company Tokuma Shoten.
 The three already had long careers in Japanese film and television animation and had worked together on The Great Adventure of Horus, Prince of the Sun in 1968 and the Panda!
 Go, Panda! films in 1972 and 1973.
 Suzuki had been an editor at Tokuma Shoten's Animage manga magazine.
 The studio was founded after the success of the 1984 film Nausicaä of the Valley of the Wind.
-Suzuki was part of the film's production team, and founded Studio Ghibli with Miyazaki, who also invited Takahata to join them.
+Miyazaki chose the name himself, referencing both the Arabic term for a warm wind from the Sahara, as well as the Caproni Ca.309 Ghibli, an aircraft used by the Italian military during the Second World War.
+The intent behind the creation of the studio was to "blow a whirlwind" into a stagnating Japanese animation industry by creating original, high-quality feature films.
+In a speech at the 1995 Annecy International Animation Film Festival, Suzuki said "The idea was to dedicate full energy into each piece of work with sufficient budget and time, never compromising on the quality or content."

 The studio has mainly produced films by Miyazaki, with the second most prolific director being Takahata (most notably with Grave of the Fireflies).
 Other directors who have worked with Studio Ghibli include Yoshifumi Kondō, Hiroyuki Morita, Gorō Miyazaki, and Hiromasa Yonebayashi.
 Composer Joe Hisaishi has provided the soundtracks for most of Miyazaki's Studio Ghibli films.
 In their book Anime Classics Zettai!, Brian Camp and Julie Davis made note of Michiyo Yasuda as "a mainstay of Studio Ghibli's extraordinary design and production team".
 At one time, the studio was based in Kichijōji, Musashino, Tokyo.